 They probably will not get any amount of the policy’s cash value.
 The reason is that the insurance companies front load many of their fees when they set up your policy.
 A big portion of your early premiums pay for these costs and fees.

 For most people, a basic term life insurance policy will provide the most coverage at the lowest cost.
 However, a cash value life insurance policy is a better option for certain situations.

 Cash value life insurance will cost more than term life.
 The first issue to address is can you afford the permanent policy’s premiums.
 These policies are for the long haul.
 There’s no sense buying a policy only to let it lapse in 5 – 10 years.

 For high net worth individuals, cash value life insurance provides many positives.
 Permanent policies are excellent when you’ve maxed out and diversified all the traditional investment strategies.
 Cash value life insurance is just another piece of the puzzle when putting together a diversified portfolio.

 Permanent life insurance can be extremely helpful with estate planning and avoiding estate taxes.
 This provides a means of covering your debts so most of your assets will end up with your loved ones.

-If you’d like to learn more, be sure to read about the best cash value life insurance companies.
 Do you have any specific questions?
-Give us a call at 888-411-1329.
+Contact us today.
 We’d be happy to answer your questions and help you find the best life insurance policy for your specific needs, health, and lifestyle.